Bobby Graham (footballer)

-Bobby Graham (born 22 November 1944) is a Scottish retired professional footballer who played for Liverpool during the 1960s.
+Robert Graham (22 November 1944 – 3 September 2025) was a Scottish professional footballer.
+He played as a forward for Liverpool, Coventry City, Tranmere Rovers, Motherwell and Hamilton Academical.

 Early years and Liverpool

 Born in Motherwell, North Lanarkshire, Scotland, Graham played for Motherwell Bridge Works as an amateur before Bill Shankly signed him for Liverpool as 17-year-old in November 1961.

-A forward, Graham scored on his full debut, a 6-1 victory over KR Reykjavik on 14 September 1964 in a European Cup preliminary round 2nd leg tie at Anfield.
-He scored a hat-trick in his first league game against Aston Villa 12 days later on 26 September, the game finished 5-1 to the Reds with Graham's goals coming in the 6th, 64th and 86th minutes.
+A forward, Graham scored on his full debut, a 6–1 victory over KR Reykjavik on 14 September 1964 in a European Cup preliminary round second leg tie at Anfield.
+He scored a hat-trick in his first league game against Aston Villa in a 5–1 win twelve days later, with Graham's goals coming in the 6th, 64th and 86th minutes.

-Graham was at Liverpool at an unfortunate time for himself as he found it difficult to dislodge the successful strike partnership of Ian St John and Roger Hunt and found first team appearances hard to come by.
-Such was the dominance of both St John and Hunt he missed out on the 1965 FA Cup Final win and only made 1 appearance during the Reds run to the league title the following season, obviously, not enough to gain him a medal.
+Graham was at Liverpool at an unfortunate time as he found it difficult to dislodge the successful strike partnership of Ian St John and Roger Hunt in the first team.
+He missed out on the 1965 FA Cup final win and only made one appearance during the Reds run to the league title the following season, not enough to gain him a medal.

-The 1969–70 season was the most successful for him in a red shirt, with Hunt and St John both pensioned off he made 54 (ever present) first-team appearances and scored 21 goals which included a stunning strike in the Merseyside derby at Goodison Park, the same game that saw Everton's Sandy Brown score 'that' infamous own goal.
-Shortly afterwards, though, two new strikers arrived in the form of Kevin Keegan from Scunthorpe United and John Toshack from Cardiff City, Graham lost his place once again.
+The 1969–70 season was the most successful for him in a red shirt, as he made 54 (ever-present) first-team appearances and scored 21 goals, including a stunning strike in the Merseyside derby at Goodison Park, the same game that saw Everton's Sandy Brown score an infamous own goal.
+Shortly afterwards, Kevin Keegan joined from Scunthorpe United and John Toshack was signed from Cardiff City, and Graham lost his place again.